LMU Athletics has announced the creation of a fan advisory council.

 Husak attributes the success that has come on the field and classroom from the commitment to athletics from the University as a whole and people within it.

-Lights installed in the summer of 2013 on Page Stadium and Sullivan Field gave LMU its first night game outside on campus in its NCAA Division I history.
-The new Lions' Athletic Center includes the 6,000-square foot Chad and Ginni Dreier Strength and Conditioning Center, the new hub of activity of student-athletes.
+Of note, lights installed in the summer of 2013 on Page Stadium and Sullivan Field gave LMU its first night game outside on campus in its NCAA Division I history.
 In addition, the Burns Center was used as host to the 2002 and 2006 NCAA Men's Water Polo Championships.
 It has been the only time LMU has hosted an NCAA championship.

 Husak comes from a long and accomplished background as an administrator, fundraiser and professor during a 19-year career at California State University, Long Beach.
 Between 1993-1998, he served as the Senior Associate Athletics Director and was mainly responsible for Athletics fundraising.
 While at CSULB between 1983 and 1997, Husak served as an assistant commissioner for the California Collegiate Athletic Association (CCAA).
 Between 1986 and 1993 he served as chairman of CSULB's physical education department.
 As an associate professor of physical education at CSULB between 1979 and 1986, he established the university's Motor Behavior Laboratory.

-A 1972 graduate of State University of New York (SUNY) at Cortland, Husak holds a master's degree and Ph.D. in Physical Education from Texas A&M University.
-He and his wife of 44 years, Tish, live in Long Beach and have three married sons and seven grandchildren.
+A 1972 graduate of State University of New York (SUNY) at Cortland, Husak holds a Master's and Ph.D. in Physical Education from Texas A&M University.
+He and his wife Tish live in Long Beach and have three married sons and seven grandchildren.